 Project managing an extension or renovation includes organisational jobs; this means scheduling the work and making sure your subcontractors know well in advance when they are required and turn up on time, knowing exactly what they will be doing and have everything they need to carry it out.

 Much of the project management work can be done in the evenings and at weekends, but inevitably some tasks – site meetings, ordering and sourcing building materials and son on – have to be done either in or around working hours.
 You have to be sure that you have the time and the skills to do the job effectively, especially if you are in full-time employment.

 How do I find good subcontractors?

-If you're determined to project manage an extension or renovation yourself, the best way is through recommendation.
-Although this does not guarantee that the subcontractor is not a cowboy trader, it does mean it’s far less likely that someone working on a personal reference will jeopardise their livelihood by letting you down and damaging their reputation.
+If you're determined to project manage an extension or renovation yourself, the best way to find a good builder is through recommendation (use our guide to find out how).
+Although this does not guarantee that the subcontractor is not a cowboy builder (again, use this guide to find out how to avoid them), it does mean it’s far less likely that someone working on a personal reference will jeopardise their livelihood by letting you down and damaging their reputation.

 Tradespeople are always aware that they are only as good as their last job.
 Once you have found one good reliable subcontractor, you are on your way, as they will have worked with many others whose work they know and respect.